B13rg/B13rg.github.io/_drafts/algo-props.md

 Avoid unnecessary features, but balance the minimalism with practicality.
 Systems should have a narrow scope of problems to solve.
-Feature and scope creep pull attention away and introduce additional "error-surface" for bugs and issues.
+Feature and scope creep pull attention away from the central purpose of a system and introduce additional "error-surface" for bugs and issues to grow from.

 Minimize the amount of stateful components in the system.
 [If you’re storing any kind of information for any amount of time, you have a lot of tricky decisions to make about how you save, store and serve it.](https://www.seangoedecke.com/good-system-design/)